matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 Clients should ignore `m.key.verification.start` events that correspond to verification requests that it did not send.

-Clients may use this event as a place in the room's timeline do display progress of the key verification process and to interact with the user as necessary.

 #### Rejecting a key verification